Alojzy Ehrlich

-Alojzy "Alex" Ehrlich (1 January 1914 - 7 December 1992), also called "King of the Chiselers," was a Polish table tennis player, widely regarded as one of the best players in Polish history of this sport, who three times won silver in the World Championships.

-Ehrlich was ranked world No. 6 in 1938 by Hon.
-Ivor Montagu and world No. 9 in 1950.
+Alojzy "Alex" Ehrlich (1 January 1914 - 7 December 1992) was a Polish table tennis player, widely regarded as one of the best players in Polish history of the sport, who three times won silver at the World Championships.
+Ehrlich was ranked sixth in the world in 1938 by Hon.
+Ivor Montagu and ninth in 1950.
+He was nicknamed the "King of the Chiselers," chiseler being a table tennis term for a defender who never attacks.

-He was a very popular athlete in interbellum Poland; in 1934 Ehrlich was placed on the 8th position in the prestigious list of 10 most popular sportsmen of Poland, made by readers of the national sports daily Przeglad Sportowy.
+He was a very popular athlete in interbellum Poland; in 1934 Ehrlich was ranked 8th in a list of 10 most popular sportsmen of Poland, voted on by readers of the national sports daily Przeglad Sportowy.

 Early years

 Ehrlich was born in 1914 in the village of Bukowsko in southern Poland (then part of the Kingdom of Galicia and Lodomeria, a component kingdom of Austria-Hungary).
 Some time later (exact year is unknown), he settled in Lwow and started playing table tennis, most probably in the mid-1920s, in the local Jewish sports club Hasmonea Lwow.